King George V College

+King George V College merged with Southport College in January 2018.
+The combined colleges maintain their separate identities and offer A-level and Vocational education.

 History

 The college opened in September 1920 as Southport Municipal Secondary School for Boys.
 New buildings were constructed at the current site on Scarisbrick New Road in 1926, in preparation for a reopening by the Earl of Derby on 16 October of that year, when the institution was rechristened King George V Grammar School.
 In September 1979 the college assumed its current name; in 1982 its school section ceased to exist.

 In October 2014, Ofsted placed KGV — previously a grade 1 'outstanding' college — in the 'inadequate' or grade 4 boundary for education providers.
 The report cited a lack of effective leadership and severe staff cuts as reasons for its poor findings.
 In June of the following year, Ofsted upgraded the college's 'inadequate' grade after a second report announced significant improvement.
 Since 2014 several of the site's buildings have been refurbished, including the sports hall and the humanities building.
 During this renovation the two-room Classics building, then the longest-standing building on the campus, was demolished.